bjss-data-academy/data-engineering-fundamentals/star-schema.md

 A _non-additive fact_ cannot be aggregated at all.
 An example is a _ratio_ which cannot be added.
 It stands alone as a piece of data.

 In between the two is the _semi-additive fact_, which can be aggregated along some, but not all, of its Dimensions.
 An example here is a _balance amount_.
 This can be aggregated across all Dimensions except for time.

-## Conformed dimensions

-As dates are so common, they are often _shared_ across many separate facts.
-If we use _the same_ date dimension table to power all facts, this dimension is said to be [_conformed_](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/conformed-dimension/).

-Conformed dimensions mean it is easier to line up queries so they work over the same ranges across different facts.

 # Further Reading